davidgiga1993/mixing-station-docs/docs/mix-copy.md

 To use the mix copy feature open any channel and select "SENDS".
 Then press the gear icon in the top menu bar and select "Mix Copy".

-On the `Source` side select the mix which you want to copy.
+On the `Source` side select the mix that you want to copy.
-On the `Destination` side select the mix where the data should be pasted to.
+On the `Destination` side select the mix where the data should be pasted.
 Press the `Copy` button to start the copy process.

 **The target mix will be muted.**